 podman run -dit --name h2smedia ubuntu

-h2smedia is the name of the container we want to create whereas ubuntu is the Image name we have downloaded or pulled.
+h2smedia is the name of the container we want to make whereas ubuntu is the Image name we have downloaded or pulled.

 To List containers: